danston/cgal-brew/README.md

-# cgal-examples
+# cgal-brew

-Precompiled CGAL examples.
+All CGAL homebrew formulas.